-Did parents know mouth breathing can cause crooked teeth, snoring, sleep apnoea, ADHD, enlarge tonsils, bed wetting, multiple ear infections?
+Did parents know mouth breathing can cause crooked teeth, snoring, sleep apnea, ADHD, enlarge tonsils, bed wetting, multiple ear infections?

 Mouth breathing is a serious health problem.
 Our nose functions are to warm, humidify and most importantly filter the air from dust; allergens before it get to our lung.
 Breath un-filter air would result in inhale of more allergens; this may cause more allergies and swollen tonsil.
 The main function of tonsils is to trap germs (bacteria and viruses) which we may breathe in.
 Swollen tonsil can partially block the airway, make it more difficult to breath.
 The person then have to breath by the mouth more which make the problem worse.
 Swollen Tonsil may need to be surgically remove by an ENT (Ear-Nose-Throat specialist)

 In our lung, the air brings in Oxygen that carries by Haemoglobin in our blood to our body tissues.

 A mouth breather person take in a larger than normal amount of air.
 This result in lower level of CO2 in our body.
 CO2 level of about 6% is important for Haemoglobin to function properly, to bring Oxygen to our brain and tissues which is essential for our normal body function.
 When the Oxygen level are too low for the brain to function, from lower level of CO2 ( from hyperventilation when awake or from mouth breather while sleeping) , the body protective mechanism kick in, and the person can lose consciousness (fainting) when awake OR stop breathing while sleeping (sleep apnea)

 Long term breathing problems are likely to lead to

 ii.
 Sleep apnea leading to tiredness and therefore ADHD